-North Carolina offers another variation of divorce.
-If one of the spouses in a marriage does any of the following, you may be eligible for a divorce from bed and board:
+If one of the spouses in a marriage does any of the following, you may be eligible for a divorce from bed and board in North Carolina:

 Such a divorce is limited, and does not technically end the marital relationship.
 A divorce from bed and board is a good temporary fix while you decide if you want to remain together or obtain a final divorce.
 To discuss the possibility of a divorce from bed and board in addition to other mental health issues and divorce, contact Breeden Law Office today.